Automotive Humidity Control Specialists

 - Environmental Chambers – Product development often requires the use of artificially created environments to replicate the effects of driving in extreme conditions.
 Often conditions of lower than -60 to -700C are required, and dehumidification removes the risk of the freezing air affecting other components.

 - Glass Production – It is imperative to ensure that laminated windscreens and other glass parts contain no moisture when bonded, as any trapped molecules can lead to explosive conditions inside the autoclave.

 - Tyre Production – Ensuring that the steel wires used in the radial ply in tyres are free from corrosion ensures the best quality product and a safe journey home.

-- Injection Moulded Parts – Summer conditions can create condensation on the cold moulds in injection moulding plants.
-This in turn can lead to blistering or staining on the moulded item, leading to re-work, a slowing down in production rates and potential failure to meet JIT deadlines.
+- Injection Moulded Parts – Summer conditions can create condensation on the cold molds in injection molding plants.
+This, in turn, can lead to blistering or staining on the molded item, leading to re-work, a slowing down in production rates and potential failure to meet JIT deadlines.

 - Corrosion – Stored parts are susceptible to atmospheric corrosion if the humidity is not controlled.
 This can be a major problem where inventory levels are high to meet anticipated demands for these spares, be they body panels of other ferrous components.

 - Trim Pieces – Often produced by sub-suppliers on a JIT basis, variable humidity levels can create issues with the drying of adhesives on leather trim panels, for example, produced with non-solvent based adhesives.